Five Historic Canadian Cities

-This is the third of five articles about trips to take across Canada.
+This is the second of five articles about trips to take across Canada.
 I was inspired to do this series after I was disappointed by what Canadian tours G Adventures offered on their website.